GreenAI-Uppa/AIPowerMeter/docs/_sources/usage/quick_start.rst.txt

   on the gpu
   nvidia total consumption: 543.126 joules, your consumption:  543.126, average memory used: 1.6GiB

+**Two TIPS and use cases**

-You can also measure the consumption of a script, for example, if you want to evaluate script.py
+- You can also measure the consumption of a script, for example, if you want to evaluate script.py

 .. code-block:: console

   python -m deep_learning_power_measure python script.py

+- Record separetely the consumption of your training, and test phases of your deep learning experiments from `this example <https://github.com/GreenAI-Uppa/AIPowerMeter/blob/main/examples/record_train_val_test.py>`_